mgny/dolby-vision-on-aws/README.md

 Build the distributable:
 ```
 chmod +x ./build-s3-dist.sh
-./build-s3-dist.sh my-bucket video-on-demand-on-aws version
+./build-s3-dist.sh my-bucket dolby-vision-on-aws version
 ```

 > **Notes**: The _build-s3-dist_ script expects the bucket name as one of its parameters, and this value should not include the region suffix.

 Deploy the distributable to the Amazon S3 bucket in your account:
 ```
-aws s3 cp ./regional-s3-assets/ s3://my-bucket-us-east-1/video-on-demand-on-aws/version/ --recursive --acl bucket-owner-full-control
+aws s3 cp ./regional-s3-assets/ s3://my-bucket-us-east-1/dolby-vision-on-aws/version/ --recursive --acl bucket-owner-full-control
 ```

 ### 4. Launch the CloudFormation template.
-* Get the link of the video-on-demand-on-aws.template uploaded to your Amazon S3 bucket.
+* Get the link of the dolby-vision-on-aws.template uploaded to your Amazon S3 bucket.
-* Deploy the Video on Demand to your account by launching a new AWS CloudFormation stack using the link of the video-on-demand-on-aws.template.
+* Deploy the Video on Demand to your account by launching a new AWS CloudFormation stack using the link of the dolby-vision-on-aws.template.

 ## Additional Resources